xitu/gold-miner/article/2021/using-spring-cloud-gateway-for-microservices-app.md

 # Using Spring cloud gateway for microservices app

-An API Gateway acts as a **reverse proxy** sitting between client and micro services, **routing requests from client side to various micro-services** .
-User/client makes a request to a **single host (gateway server)** and need not know all the microservices servers , just **single entry point to your application** .
+An API Gateway acts as a **reverse proxy** sitting between client and micro services, **routing requests from client side to various micro-services**.
+User/client makes a request to a **single host (gateway server)** and need not know all the microservices servers, just **single entry point to your application**.

 ![API Gateway Basic](https://miro.medium.com/max/1106/1*eC8sTN553I4wPpGDo_L4gg.png)

 Web & Mobile Client calling gateway instead of individual service host machines.

-## Why API Gateway ?
+## Why API Gateway?

 * [**Layer 7 routing and load balancing**](https://www.nginx.com/resources/glossary/layer-7-load-balancing/) =\> enables the [load balancer](https://www.nginx.com/resources/glossary/load-balancing/) to make **smarter load‑balancing decisions**, and to apply optimizations and changes to the content (such as compression and encryption).
-That means **based on the content of the request , the routing can be done to specific serves which stores that particular content** .
+That means **based on the content of the request , the routing can be done to specific serves which stores that particular content**.
 Check the example [here](https://www.nginx.com/resources/glossary/layer-7-load-balancing/).
-* **Modify Requests & Reponse** =\> incoming requests can be modified based a logic using filters , similarly outgoing reponse can be modified at gateway layer before going out .
+* **Modify Requests & Reponse** =\> incoming requests can be modified based a logic using filters, similarly outgoing reponse can be modified at gateway layer before going out.
 * **Handling cross-cutting concerns** =\> Authentication& authorization (Centralized Security), SSL termination, logging can be handled at the gateway server which reduces significant development on the end microservices side.

 ## Spring Cloud Gateway & Reactive Programming